 Is Your Business Prioritizing Immunity-Boosting Foods?

-With more time at home due to the COVID-19 pandemic, and in an effort to avoid getting sick, people are taking a greater interest in the health and nutrition quality of the foods they eat.
+With more time at home due to the COVID-19 pandemic, and in an effort to avoid getting sick, people are taking a greater interest in the health and nutrition quality of the foods they eat such as immunity-boosting foods.
 Whether take-out meals ordered from local restaurants or dinners prepared at home, the food and beverage industry has taken note of this trend and is making preparations to give their customers what they want.

 Do you have the kind of foods currently available that your 2021 customers want?
 Are there any products in development that can capture the growing healthy eating segment of the market?